Sex and Drugs and Sausage Rolls

 Sex and Drugs and Sausage Rolls is a 1999 novel by the British author Robert Rankin.
-It is set in Brentford and features John Omally and Jim Pooley.
+Set in Brentford near London, it is one of the eleven novels in Rankin's Brentford Trilogy.
+The book features the series' drunken protagonists John Omally and Jim Pooley.

-Plot introduction
+Plot synopsis

 John Omally's ambition to be a rock star leads him to manage an odd rock group called Gandhi's Hairdryer.